DbSchema Layouts

 When closing a layout, DbSchema will ask if you wish to preserve the layout in the design model ( close the layout but keep a copy in the design model, so it can be reopen at any time ), or close and drop from the design model as well.

-The same is done with the other data tools: SQL Editor, Query Builder and Relational Data Explorer.
+The same is done with the other data tools: SQL Editor, Query Builder and Relational Data Editor.

 Drop layouts